SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 By default, users can use any password with eight characters or more.
 If you select "Enforce that all password are "strong" (green)", your users must provide strong passwords as described in "[Logging in](/guides/users-guide/overview#login)".

-> Note that "Enforce that all password are green" and the "Password validity limit" can be mandatory and non-editable, if configured by the platform administrator.
+> "Enforce that all password are green" and the "Password validity limit" can be mandatory and non-editable, if configured by the platform administrator.

 Strong (green) passwords must have M characters.
-By default, system restricts users to not use passwords used in history, in other words last N passwords provided by user are remembered by the system and the system restricts users to not use them.
+By default, the system restricts users to not use passwords used in history, in other words, last N passwords provided by a user are remembered by the system and the system restricts users to not use them.
 The default value for N is 10.

-> Note that M and N can be configured by the platform administrator.
+> "M" and "N" can be configured by the platform administrator.

 Click "Save" to store the settings.